Payment Intents

 When to use Payment Intents vs Sessions

 Sessions are the right choice when a hosted checkout page is acceptable: Von Payments handles the card form, 3DS, and redirect-back, and your integration stays out of PCI scope.
 Payment Intents are for the cases Sessions can't cover — delayed capture (auth on order, capture on ship), fraud-check-before-capture, platform integrators that need to drive the state machine themselves, or any flow where the server is the source of truth and there is no buyer-facing redirect.
-Payment Intents are higher-effort and (for live keys) require either an iframe-vault provider reference or PCI-compliant card handling on your end.
+Payment Intents are higher-effort: every charge uses a vaulted vp_pmt_* token — minted through our iframe (Embedded Fields / hosted checkout), or, if you handle cards under your own PCI compliance, by binding your provider-vault handle via provider_reference.
+The card is always tokenized first; raw card numbers are never sent to Von Payments.
 If hosted-redirect is fine, use Sessions instead.

-Pairing with VORA Mirror.
-When your front-end uses VORA Mirror, the
+Pairing with Embedded Fields.
+When your front-end uses Embedded Fields, the

 Lifecycle

 A payment intent is a discrete state machine.
-Each transition is one-way and terminal — once an intent is succeeded, voided, or failed, it does not move again.
+The success, void, and failure states are terminal — once an intent is succeeded, voided, or failed, it does not move again.

 requires_action— the intent needs an integrator-side step (typically 3DS) before it can advance.
 Thenext_actionfield on the response tells you what.authorized— funds reserved on the buyer's card, not yet captured.
-Reachable only whencapture_method: "manual".succeeded— funds captured.
-Terminal for the auth/capture leg; refunds may still occur via/v1/refunds.voided— authorization released without capture.
+This state is reached whencapture_method: "manual", and also whenever the underlying processor returns an auth-only outcome (for example after a 3DS challenge resolves to an authorization).
+It then settles via an explicit capture, or is released via void.succeeded— funds captured.
+Terminal for the auth/capture leg.
+Refunds against a succeeded intent are recorded separately on the refund ledger; the intent itself stayssucceeded(there is norefundedintent status).voided— authorization released without capture.
 Terminal.failed— auth or capture rejected.
 Terminal.decline_codeon the response carries a generic reason.

 capture_method: "automatic" (the default) collapses auth + capture into a single call and the intent goes straight to succeeded. capture_method: "manual" stops at authorized and waits for an explicit POST /v1/payment_intents/{id}/capture.